murchandamus/bitcoinops.github.io/_posts/en/newsletters/2019-03-26-newsletter.md

 less efficient than using bech32 but more efficient than not using segwit at all.
-Because these are normal P2SH addresses, we can't tell just by looking at transaction outputs which P2SH addresses are something like regular P2SH multisig and which contain a nested segwit commitment, so we don't know the actual number of payments to nested-segwit addresses.
-However, when one of these outputs is spent, the spender does reveal any segwit details, so the above statistics sites report that currently about 37% of transactions contain at least one spend from a nested-segwit output.
+Because these are normal P2SH addresses, we can't tell just by looking at transaction outputs which P2SH addresses are pre-segwit P2SH outputs and which contain a nested segwit commitment, and so we don't know the actual number of payments to nested-segwit addresses.
+However, when one of these outputs is spent, the spender reveals whether the output was segsit.
+The above statistics sites report that currently about 37% of transactions contain at least one spend from a nested-segwit output.
 That corresponds to about 1,400 outputs per block on average.